tav/gitfund/mvp/app/page/gitfund.md

   Handling money is highly regulated in most countries.
 For example, in the UK, it is a criminal offence to not comply with [financial sanctions][ofsi] and you need to have a designated money laundering reporting officer as part of the regulated AML controls.

   Just getting the legal advice is expensive.
 And that's before implementing the relevant controls.
-And then when you consider that there are over 200 territories, each with their own set of requirements, you start to appreciate why it takes companies like Stripe so long to expand to new countries.
+And then when you consider that there are over 200 territories, each with their own set of requirements and license fees, you start to appreciate why it takes companies like Stripe so long to expand to new countries.

 * **Customer Support**